 Under ERISA, there are steps you can take to enforce the above rights.
-For
+For instance:

 - If you request a copy of the plans' documents or the latest annual report from the plan administrator and do not receive it within 30 days, you may file suit in a U.S. federal court.
-In such a case, the court may require the plan administrator to provide the information and pay up to \$110 a day until you receive the materials, unless they were not sent because of reasons beyond the control of the Plan Administrator. - If you have a claim for benefits that is denied or ignored, in whole or in part, you may file suit in a U.S. state or federal court.
-In addition, if you disagree with the plan's decision, or lack thereof, concerning the qualified status of a domestic relations order or a medical child support order, you may file suit in federal court.
+In such a case, the court may require the plan administrator to provide the information and pay up to \$110 a day until you receive the materials, unless they were not sent because of reasons beyond the control of the plan administrator. - If you have a claim for benefits that is denied or ignored, in whole or in part, you may file suit in a U.S. state or federal court.
+In addition, if you disagree with the plan's decision, or lack thereof, concerning the qualified status of a domestic relations order or a medical child support order, you may file suit in federal court. - If it should happen that the plans' fiduciaries misuse the plans' money, or if you are discriminated against for asserting your rights, you may seek assistance from the U.S. Department of Labor, or you may file suit in a U.S. federal court.
+The court will decide who should pay court costs and legal fees.
+If you are successful, the court may order the person you have sued to pay these costs and fees.
+If you lose, the court may order you to pay these costs and fees, for example, if it finds your claim to be frivolous.